Zitian-Wu/GraphPH/README.md

 # Code supplement for "Graphical Model-based Inference on Persistent Homology"

-This archive contains the Python code used to generate the simulation and connectome(-like) experiments for the manuscript
+This repo contains the Python code for the simulated experiments and data application in the manuscript

 > **Graphical Model-based Inference on Persistent Homology**
 > Zitian Wu, Arkaprava Roy, Leo L. Duan

-The code is organized as a lightweight package (`graphph`) plus a set of Jupyter notebooks that reproduce the figures and numerical results.
+We provde a lightweight package (`graphph`) and a set of Jupyter notebooks that reproduce the figures and numerical results.

 ---

-## 1. Installation
+## Installation

 The code has been tested with **Python 3.10+**.